seannybgoode/task-test/README.md

 You can either do the Python version or the C++ version

-When doing this test, please create a new branch of master and commit/push your solution to your new branch.
-Name of your branch should be your last name.
+When doing this test, please fork our repository and then send us a link to branch in your forked repository with your solution.
+Name of the branch should be your last name.

-Good luck!!!
+Good luck!

+We are looking forward to see your solution.